Jtse905/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once you have named your database "osTicket", in osTicket on your web browser, input "osTicket" inside the "MySQL Database" line.
 Then input information for the "SQL Username" and "SQL Password".
+Then towards the bottom of the page, click "Install now".
 </p>
 <br />